YIN AND YANG HEALING

 Of course, if the muscle tension continues too long, or squeezes off the blood or nerve supply to an area of the body such as the neck or back, then it eventually becomes a yin force as it destroys the body.

 Exercise.
 Exercise, which tenses the muscles, as explained above, makes the body more yang.
 Deep breathing also makes the body more yang, adding oxygen to the body.
-However, too much exercise, especially vigorous exercise, wears out the joints, depletes nutrients too much, weakens the adrenals and makes on more yin over time.
+However, too much exercise, especially vigorous exercise, wears out the joints, depletes nutrients too much, weakens the adrenals, and makes one more yin, over time.

 Sexual activity.
 All sexual activity with orgasms and ejaculation tends to make a person much more yin.
 Sex play without orgasms and ejaculation is not a problem, however.
 No sexual activity tends to preserve a certain yang energy in the body.